-Bleeding after brushing or flossing, or simply at random times, may be a sign of unhealthy oral tissues.
-Many people think bleeding gums is normal, particularly after flossing their teeth, but it is usually a signal to change your oral hygiene routine and visit the dentist.
-Regardless of the cause, your bleeding gums are a warning sign.
+Bleeding after brushing or flossing, or simply at random times, could be a sign of unhealthy oral tissues.
+Many people think bleeding gums is normal, particularly after flossing their teeth, but bleeding is usually a warning sign to change your oral hygiene routine and visit the dentist.

 What Causes Bleeding Gums?

 One of the most common causes of bleeding gums is gum disease, also called gingivitis or periodontitis (periodontal disease).
 Gum disease can cause the gums to bleed while eating, randomly during the day, or after brushing or flossing the teeth.
-Other causes are more related to lifestyle choices, such as following an unhealthy diet, which does not provide the nutrition to maintain oral health.
+Other causes are more related to lifestyle choices, such as an unhealthy diet that does not provide nutrition to maintain oral health.
 Smoking cigarettes is another cause of bleeding gums, as it can impact the body’s immune system and increase the risk of gum disease and inflammation in the gums.

 Bleeding Gums from Gum Disease

 According to the California Dental Association, bleeding gums is an early warning sign of gum disease.
-Gingivitis is the first stage of gum disease, but it can lead to periodontal disease, a more serious gum disease, without proper care.
+Gingivitis is the first stage of gum disease and without proper care can lead to periodontal disease, a more serious form of gum disease.

-There are some common myths about bleeding gums, according to the American Academy of Periontology (AAP).
+There are some common myths about bleeding gums, according to the American Academy of Periodontology (AAP).
 The academy advises patients to ignore these myths:

-Cleaning the surfaces between your teeth is just important as cleaning any other surface of the tooth.
-Flossing removes particles and bacteria that a toothbrush doesn’t reach, and people who don’t floss often end up with gum disease.
+Cleaning the surfaces between your teeth is just as important as cleaning any other surface of the tooth.
+Flossing removes particles and bacteria that a toothbrush doesn’t reach.
+People who don’t floss often end up with gum disease.

 Myth #2 - It is normal for gums to bleed.

-The AAP encourages individuals to ignore the myth that bleeding gums is normal and not serious.
-Instead, it is a sign of gum disease and needs to be addressed right away.
+Many people believe that bleeding gums are normal and not serious.
+But gums should not bleed.
+Period.
+Bleeding gums is a sign of gum disease and needs to be addressed right away.

 How to Prevent Bleeding Gums